Land Back

 “The only compensation for land, is land.”

--Winona LaDuke1
+-Winona LaDuke

 Land ownership is the prized cornerstone of American culture.
 Beginning with the arrival of European colonial powers on the shores of what is now known as North America, the idealism of Eurocentric property law swept over the continent like wildfire.
 This colonial invasion resulted in the theft of millions of acres of land occupied by Indigenous peoples since time immemorial.
 More than 500 years later, Indigenous nations are still fighting to maintain connection to their ancestral homelands.
 This fight is known as the Land Back movement,